MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-tables.md

  :::image type="content" source="media/power-bi-visualization-tables/power-bi-table-icons.png" alt-text="Screenshot of table with icons added to column.":::

-For more information about conditional formatting, including [totals and subtotals](../create-reports/desktop-conditional-table-formatting.md#totals-and-subtotals), see the article on [conditional formatting](../create-reports/desktop-conditional-table-formatting.md).
+For more information about conditional formatting, see [Apply conditional formatting in tables and matrixes](../create-reports/desktop-conditional-table-formatting.md).
+The article includes ideas for how to format [totals and subtotals](../create-reports/desktop-conditional-table-formatting.md#totals-and-subtotals).

 ## Copy table values into other applications